weirdindiankid/Shiela/README.md

 3. Move the file named 'shiela' to /usr/local/bin

+4. Change the mysqli functions to represent your database name and username and password and (rarely) host.

 The code here is horribly written and I plan on cleaning it up sometime in the future.
 Feel free to fork this repo and make something better.